 For details, see our tutorial on how to disable Gutenberg and keep the classic editor in WordPress.

-On the post editor screen, you need to click on the little button under the title field.
+On the post editor screen, you must click on the little button under the title field.

 This will add a pointer at the end of the title in the field.
 Keep in mind that the title field should be selected for the pointer to be displayed on the screen.